momin37/Weather-App/README.md

 - View weather for the current location on the home screen.
 - Search for weather in any city around the world.
 - Get real-time weather updates.
+- Weather updates will be shown on Home Screen depending on user location using geolocation services.
-- You can change the units of measurement by clicking on the setting icon on Detail Screen
+- You can change the units of measurement by clicking on the setting icon on Detail Screen.
 - Beautiful and intuitive user interface.

 ## How to Run the Project